lakshminarasimmann/articleflow-pro/README.md

- 📰 Article Processing System
+ 📰 ArticleFlow Pro

 A simple yet powerful FIFO (First In, First Out) article processing system that reads JSON articles, queues them through RabbitMQ, and stores them in MongoDB.
-Built with love using Node.js for developers who need reliable article data processing[1][2].
+Built with love using Node.js for developers who need reliable article data processing.

  What This Does: